Neo-Panther/nocode-testing/README.md

 ### Input Assumptions
 These restrictions are placed on the input, the execution will fail or produce incorrect results if these are not followed.
 The framework will not verify the input for these.
 1. The input provided is in the correct format and has all required information for the test
-2. In the case of parallel runs, each run will have tests with mutually exclusive resources modified, althoud read may be done on the same resource
+2. In the case of parallel runs, each run will have tests with mutually exclusive resources modified, although read may be done on the same resource

 ## Sample Input
 Input to sfn for the sample test in this version (give "*" as dependency, to run a test at the end):